 - We have expensive bikes that we like to keep an eye on all the time.
-Along with other bicycle security tips, the “Bike Security” section includes a sampling of HER Helmet Thursdays spots that make this easy!
+Along with other bicycle security tips, the “Bike Security” section includes a large sampling of HER Helmet Thursdays spots that make this easy, with photos of many.

 - Can you give me examples about using bike-and-ride to reach an “E/educational/entertainment” spot or to”R/restaurants and related places”?
 Sure!
 Remember that to get the discount, you must ride a bike at least partway there; and you may use a bike-and-ride option the rest of the way.
 You are to bike as far as your stamina and schedule allow; you’re on the honor system.
 Here are some examples: (a) You live in Del Rey Oaks and want to take your kids to breakfast on Cannery Row.
 Take your bikes on a car rack or MST bus to the Class I coastal trail near the corner of Canyon del Rey and Del Monte, then bike the rest of the way to Cannery Row. (b) You live in San Francisco and want to explore John Steinbeck’s hometown.
 Cool!
 Take your bike on the train to Salinas, then bike around Salinas to the National Steinbeck Center, Steinbeck House, and other HER Helmet Thursdays spots, and still get a discount because you biked as well as used the train bike-and-ride option. (c) You’re in Marina and want to have lunch in Moss Landing or Castroville.
 Take your bike there on the MST bus, get a discount (e.g., at Haute Enchilada or Lemon Grass Thai in Moss Landing; or at the Castroville spots), then bike the return trip, with the wind at your back! (d) You have a bike rack and love biking around Carmel-by-the-Sea in the early morning, when the streets are quiet.
 But you live in Salinas and don’t want to bike all the way there!
 No worries, put your bike on your car’s rack, drive on over; then park your car at the outskirts of Carmel.
 You can bike to breakfast, get a discount, and enjoy a beautiful morning of biking all around Carmel. (e) You want to explore South County, and you know there are HER Helmet Thursdays spots in Gonzales, Greenfield, King City, San Ardo, and Soledad.
 However, those destinations are too far to bike from your starting point.
 So bike-and-ride, e.g., using an MST bus or a personal vehicle. (f) You want to have a big shopping-by-bike day in Sand City and Seaside, including eating meals out.
 You know there are HER Helmet Thursdays restaurants in both towns.
 You’d like to be able to drive there so you can bike around to shop, make frequent stops back where you parked your car to unload purchases, then keep biking more.
 Sounds like my kind of shopping trip!
 And those discounts–available morning, noon, and night–will help pay for your shopping purchases.